 Every residence hall room, faculty office and appropriate staff office has a connection to the Oglethorpe computer network and, through that intranet, to the greater world of the Internet with all its resources.
-Access is also available to students through computers located in the Philip Weltner Library, the Turner Lynch Campus Center and Goslin Hall.
-Through the PetrelNet, users can also connect to the Voyager Library System, which provides access to the library’s catalog and to Galileo.
-Galileo is an online library portal to authoritative, subscription-only information that isn’t available through free search engines or Web directories.
-Participating institutions may access over 100 databases indexing thousands of periodicals and scholarly journals.
-Over 10,000 journal titles are provided in full-text.
-Other resources include encyclopedias, business directories, and government publications.
+Access is also available to students through computers located in the Philip Weltner Library and the Turner Lynch Campus Center.

 Statement of Computing Ethics

 All users of Oglethorpe University electronic resources have the responsibility to use information technology in an effective, efficient, ethical and lawful manner.
-The ethical and legal standards that must be maintained are derived directly from standards of common sense and common decency that apply to the use of any public resource.
+The ethical and legal standards that must be maintained are derived directly from federal, state and local laws, as well as from standards of common sense and common decency that apply to the use of any public resource.
 Violations of any conditions will be considered to be unethical and may possibly be unlawful.
 In accordance with established University practices, violations may result in disciplinary review which could result in legal action.
 The following list, though not comprehensive, specifies some responsibilities that accompany computer use, be it on centralized computing hardware or any other Oglethorpe electronic resource.

 - Use of resources must be employed only for the purpose in which they are intended.
 University-supported computing includes: authorized research, instructional and administrative activities.
-Our personnel and computing resources cannot be used for commercial purposes, monetary gain or unauthorized research.
+Personnel and computing resources cannot be used for commercial purposes, monetary gain or unauthorized research.